paelzer/Arduino-RGB-GUI-control/README.md

 ## Software preparation

-* Adjust the COM port number definition in the rgb_control_gui.py file to match the COM port number on your system:
-      For example if your COM port has no. 2 adjust the line as follows and save the file:

-            ser = serial.Serial('COM2', 9600)

 * Flash the rgb_control.ino file to the Arduino Uno

+* Connect the Arduino via USB to your PC or notebook

+* Run the rgb_control_gui.py Python file.
+The COM port your Arduino is connected to should be detected automatically.
+  Click the buttons in the GUI.
+The color of the RGB LED should change accordingly.